google/closure-templates/java/src/com/google/template/soy/jbcsrc/README.md

 ### MSG\_NODE, MSG\_FALLBACK\_GROUP\_NODE

 Soy has direct support for translations.
-In `jssrc`, this is mostly delegated to `goog.getMessage`, but in SoySauce we don't have such a good option, instead we handle rendering and placeholder substitution ourselves. `{msg ..}` rendering breaks into 2 cases
+In `jssrc`, this is mostly delegated to `goog.getMsg`, but in SoySauce we don't have such a good option, instead we handle rendering and placeholder substitution ourselves. `{msg ..}` rendering breaks into 2 cases